 Comparing Google Meet vs Microsoft Teams, both are video meeting solutions with screen sharing, meeting recordings, whiteboard, and live captions.
 However, Microsoft (MS) Teams is a standout choice if you need a feature-rich video conferencing platform with robust collaboration tools and extensive integrations.
 While Google Meet falls short in features, it is best for Google Workspace users that prioritize ease of use over advanced functionalities.

-Based on our comparison, the best use cases for Google Meet vs Microsoft Teams are as follows:
+Here are the best use cases for Google Meet vs MS Teams:

 Google Meet vs Microsoft Teams at a Glance

 *Google Meet pricing is based on the Google Workspace Business Starter plan.